ClevelandClinicQHS/sociome/README.md

 The aforementioned `geoid` parameter allows the user to mix different levels of geography when specifying a reference population.
-Employing 2000 decennial census data, the code below stores the ADIs of the census block groups in every county entirely or partially on the Delmarva
+Employing the 2019 version of the 5-year ACS estimates, the code below stores the ADIs of the census block groups in every county entirely or partially on the Delmarva peninsula.
+Note that `dataset = "acs5"` by default.
-peninsula:

 ``` r
 delmarva_geoids <-